core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption fails, the client MUST stop processing the response and, if the response is a CON message, the client MUST respond with an empty ACK back.

-   * If decryption succeeds and Observe is used, update the corresponding Recipient Sequence Number, as described in {{sequence-numbers}}.
+   * If decryption succeeds and Observe is used, update the corresponding Notification Number, as described in {{sequence-numbers}}.

 6. Add decrypted options or payload to the decrypted response overwriting any outer E options (see {{protected-fields}}).
 The Object-Security option is removed.

-   * If Observe is used, replace the Observe value with the 3 least significant bytes in the corresponding Recipient Sequence Number.
+   * If Observe is used, replace the Observe value with the 3 least significant bytes in the corresponding Notification Number.

 7. The decrypted CoAP response is processed according to {{RFC7252}}